MAD Celebrity Kinda Alloush

 In 2007, Kinda made her first foray into the film Industry in Hadetha A'la El Tareeq by Syrian director Rasha Sharbatgy.
 She then starred in Halawet El Rouh by Syrian director Laila Awad and Altajli Al'akhir li Ghaylan Aldamashqi by Syrian director Haitham Hakki in 2008.
 The following year, Kinda took part in Mara Okhra by Syrian writer and director Joud Said.

-Kinda’s talent attracted a large number of film auteurs across the Arab world immediately, allowing her to take part in several Arab films and TV dramas, eventually appearing in the Egyptian TV hit Hedou' Nesbi by director late Tunisian director Chaouki Mejeri, in which she starred along a large number of Arab TV stars in 2009.
+Kinda’s talent attracted a large number of film auteurs across the Arab world immediately, allowing her to take part in several Arab films and TV dramas, shortly after appearing in the Egyptian TV hit Hedou' Nesbi by the late Tunisian director Chaouki Mejeri, in which she starred along a large number of Arab TV stars in 2009.
 In the same year, Kinda also starred in the Egyptian blockbuster Welad El-Am by Sherif Arafa.

 Choosing to return to her TV roots, Kinda also worked on the Egyptian drama Ahl Cairo and the Syrian dramas Al A'shk El Haram and Wilada Min Alkhasira.